stiwwelll/CF-shop/README.md

 # README

-I'm Katrin and this is gonna be my first Rails project
+This is a demo app for my Ruby Unconf 2019 workshop on Webpacker.
+Thanks @katrinundfritz